 It’s ‘highly unusual’ for such farms to have $4m cash on hand

 An FM survey shows that even the prices of basic foods has rocketed more than 20% in a year, putting SA’s already-tenuous social stability at risk.
 But hiking grants, while a temporary relief, won’t ...

 A new book asks why certain cities became the epicentre of the world at a specific point — and speculates which ones might lead in the future

 Be careful what you wish for, says Timothy Hutton, interim director of executive education at Wits Business School (WBS).
 “Everyone is looking forward to returning to normality … only it won’t be normal.”

 Actually, he thinks many companies aren’t giving much thought yet to what the future holds.
 They are too busy trying to manage the present.
 “I don’t think people are looking at the endgame,” he says.
 “Only when they start getting back to normality, whatever that might be, will they start looking for guidance.”..

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.